 packet code index is selected by the expression: 25 + (Sequence Code Index field value - 1) modulo 8, i.e.,

 selecting one of the length-91 ternary codes from Table 16-9.

+When the Management PHY Configuration field is included in Compact frames other than the Start of Ranging Compact frame, the PHY layer modulation selected for the control and/or the report phase shall match the PHY used for the current UWB MMS Mode.

+NOTE – Changing the UWB MMS Mode using short term operating parameters is not allowed.